Matcha

 SKU

-One of the best matchas Shizuoka from the top matcha farmer, deep green Okumidori Cultivar, ground on granite mill, pesticide free cultivation, suitable for Usucha and Koicha, tea tin with 30g.
+One of the best matchas Shizuoka from the top matcha farmer, deep green Okumidori Cultivar, ground on granite mill, certified organic, suitable for Usucha and Koicha, tea tin with 30g.

 • from Shizuoka's leading matcha farmer